 Vermouth with Albacore Tuna in Olive Oil

-Albacore tuna in olive oil provides a firm texture and a clean flavor that pairs with any style of vermouth.
-Flaked on toast with roasted piquillo pepper is a combination that elevates any appetizer.
+Albacore tuna in olive oil provides a firm texture and clean flavor that pairs with any style of vermouth.
+Flaked on toast with roasted piquillo pepper, it's a combination that elevates any appetizer.

-How to Prepare a Vermouth and Preserve Appetizer
+How to Set Up a Vermouth and Preserves Appetizer

 - 1 can of anchovies (8-10 fillets)